ericcombiolab/Deepurify/README.md

 # Deepurify
-**Paper --> Deepurify: a multi-modal deep language model to remove contamination from metagenome-assembled genomes**
+**Paper --> A multi-modal deep language model to remove contamination from metagenome-assembled genomes**

 Deepurify elevates metagenome-assembled genomes' (MAGs) quality by utilizing a multi-modal deep language model to filter contaminated contigs, and it can leverage GPU acceleration.